eelcocramer/node-bluetooth-serial-port/README.md

 # Bluetooth serial port communication for Node.js

+> MacOS support has (temporarely) been dropped as of version v3.0.0 of the module.
+If you use the module on a Mac please stay on v2 of this module.

 > _DEPRECATED_ Currently I have no plans to add support for nodejs version 1.13 and up.
 If you want to help out by adding support please contact me.
 It was a great experience maintaining this project for almost 8 years.
 It was great to see people step in to improve this project.
 Thank you all!

 [![Build Status](https://travis-ci.com/eelcocramer/node-bluetooth-serial-port.svg)](https://travis-ci.com/eelcocramer/node-bluetooth-serial-port)